bobranten/milko-afs-server/README.md

 precompiled package of OpenAFS on a Linux distrubition.
 Try both the client and the server and then you can begin working with Milko.

+Slogan:
+> If there is multiple writes to the same file, are you sure that isn't a database?

 Building Milko
 --------------